spabinger/BioinformaticsAndGenomesAnalyses2014/practical2.md

     (Download and open) IGV
     Load the BAM file and the VCF files into IGV
     Look at the mapping on Chr 11
+    Check out the results of the different variant calling programs.